Check out our directions page. If you are using a GPS, try using these addresses instead of our mailing address:

 If you are interested in applying to UNC School of Medicine, your AMCAS application must be submitted by October 15.

-The current mean GPA in science courses is 3.59.
-The current mean cumulative GPA is 3.76.
+The current mean cumulative GPA in science coursework is 3.79.
+The current mean cumulative non-science coursework GPA is 3.66.
 Weightings are not used in the evaluation process, as each application we consider is given a holistic review.
 For more information on our ideal candidate and selection criteria, click here.

 Applications are considered from students in the last year of their graduate program.
 Acceptance into our medical school is contingent upon successful completion of their program prior to matriculation in August.